-- A global financial institution in a complex, high-liability investigation by a group of more than 30 state attorneys general.
+- A global financial institution in a complex and financially significant investigation by a group of more than 30 state attorneys general.

 - The parent company of a U.S. communications technology firm in connection with a Department of Justice Investigation that concluded with a non-prosecution agreement and no financial penalty.

-- 21st Century Fox in government and internal investigations, including the internal investigation of sexual harassment claims against former Fox News CEO Roger Ailes in 2016, and the investigation of claims related to former Fox News TV personality Bill O’Reilly in 2017.
+- 21st Century Fox in government and internal investigations, including the internal investigation of sexual harassment claims against former Fox News CEO Roger Ailes and the investigation of claims related to former Fox News TV personality Bill O’Reilly.